Everything We’ve Learned From Robert Mueller’s Investigation (So Far)

-In countless tweets and public statements, President Trump has insisted that there was “no collusion” with Russia, and Special Counsel Robert Mueller hasn’t produced any evidence to the contrary — which is why he’s shifted his focus to probing possible obstruction by the president and his associates.
-This idea is now seen as fact among many Trump supporters.
+Nearly two years after Special Counsel Robert Mueller launched his investigation, we’re finally going to see what he turned up.
+On Thursday, Attorney General William Barr will send Congress the redacted Mueller report between 11 a.m. and noon.
+In what appears to be an attempt to spin the release, Barr will hold a press conference prior to the report’s release at 9:30 a.m., frustrating those who believe the attorney general is acting as Trump’s fixer in the Justice Department.

-What constitutes “proof” of “collusion” depends on how one defines those terms.
+The biggest revelation from Barr’s four-page summary of the report was that Mueller is not recommending any further indictments.
+In countless tweets and public statements, Trump has insisted that there was “no collusion” with Russia, and if Barr is to be believe, Mueller hasn’t produced any evidence to the contrary.
 However, the Mueller probe has already yielded ample evidence of Russia’s efforts to make sure Trump won the 2016 election, and the connections between Trump associates and Russia — plus other crimes that fall under Mueller’s mandate.

-With all the leaks and speculation about what Mueller might be up to, it can be hard to sort out what he and his team have actually found over the last year.
-Here’s everything we’ve learned from the special counsel so far.
+As we await a full run down of what’s in Mueller’s “very comprehensive” report, here’s everything we already know.

 George Papadopoulos lied to the FBI about Russian contacts